Bwingatewatts/read-notes/README.md

 ## Code 201 - Foundations of Software Development
 ## Code 301 - Intermediate Software Development
 ## Code 401 - Advanced Software Development

+## Class-01.md

+## Http
+Sending info from you to me
+Sending data to the server